-I. Trial Counsel Failed To Investigate And Present Evidence Supporting Michael's Statements About What Had Occurred counsel to both perform reasonable investigation and present witnesses vital to the accused's defense.
+10. Trial Counsel Failed To Investigate And Present Evidence Supporting Michael's Statements About What Had Occurred

+Trial counsel breached his duty to both conduct a reasonable investigation and call vital witnesses of which trial counsel had actual notice.
+Missouri Courts have found that the right to effective counsel granted by Strickland imposes a duty on counsel to both perform reasonable investigation and present witnesses vital to the accused's defense.
 See State v.
 Butler, 951 S.W.2d 600, 609-10 (Mo. banc 1997) (reversing movant's conviction based on an ineffective assistance of counsel claim for failure to investigate); Hutchison v.
 State, 150 S.W.3d 292, 304-05 (Mo. banc 2004).
 A failure to investigate is not a matter of trial strategy; it is simply inept performance.
 Chambers, 907 F.2d at 828-30.
-Indeed, counsel here already admitted the failure to investigate was not a strategic decision.
-(Ex.
-22).
 Such a failure violates counsel's essential duty to make an adequate factual investigation "which can only be viewed as an abdication-not an exercise-of [counsel's] professional judgment."
 McQueen, 498 F.2d 216.
 Trial counsel failed to investigate adequately when he did not interview witnesses who saw Michael on the morning of the murder, challenge the only physical evidence allegedly tying Michael to the crime, or challenge the State's assertion that Michael could not have slept through the crime.